Join a public info forum about this power plant and how we can stop it.

 RSVP here: https://bit.ly/transitgasplant

 KEARNY, N.J.
-REMAINS GROUND ZERO FOR
+REMAINS GROUND ZERO

 NJ TRANSIT'S GAS-FIRED POWER PLANT